-- up to 12 Governors who are appointed by the Members; - up to 2 Parent Governors who are elected by the parents of registered pupils at the Academy; - any Staff Governors appointed by the Members (provided that the total number of Governors, including the Headteacher, who are employees of the Academy, does not exceed one third of the total number of Governors); - the Headteacher who is treated for all purposes as being an ex-officio Governor. - Associate governors
+- up to 12 Governors who are appointed by the Members; - up to 2 Parent Governors who are elected by the parents of registered pupils at the Academy; - up to 1 Staff Governors appointed by the Members (provided that the total number of Governors, including the Headteacher, who are employees of the Academy, does not exceed one third of the total number of Governors); - the Headteacher who is treated for all purposes as being an ex-officio Governor.

-Governors are appointed for a 4 year period, except that this time limit does not apply to the Headteacher.
-Subject to remaining eligible to be a particular type of Governors, any Governors can be re-appointed or reelected.
+Governors are appointed for a four-year period, except that this time limit does not apply to the Headteacher.
+Subject to remaining eligible to be a particular type of Governor, any Governor can be re-appointed or reelected.

 When appointing new Governors, the Governing Body will give consideration to the skills and experience mix of existing Governors in order to ensure the Governing Body has the necessary skills to contribute fully to the Academy's development.
+This is based on an annual skills analysis utilising the NGA skills analysis tool.